wazuh/wazuh-documentation/source/proof-of-concept-guide/index.rst

 Proof of Concept guide
 ======================

 The Proof of Concept (POC) guide explores how to set up the Wazuh environment to test or demo the different product capabilities.
-Each POC represents real-world scenarios for which a specific configuration is needed to set up different use cases.
-To verify the feasibility of the product, further information is provided on how to generate and query the alerts, and the affected endpoints resulting from each POC.
+Each POC represents real-world scenarios that users can deploy using specific configurations.
+In addition, further information is provided to verify the feasibility of the product on how to generate and query the alerts, and the affected endpoints resulting from each POC.

 Prerequisites